Mitigation Techniques of Side Channel Attacks in Homomorphic Encryption

 The side-channel attacks lead to the theft of sensitive data and the exploitation of information leakage from a system.
 Thus compromising its security and affecting the trust of businesses, consumers, and the overall market.
 Below are some of the real-world examples of SCAs to learn how they exploit the systems:

-- Collide + Power: This is a power side-channel vulnerability in AMD and Intel processors that allows theft to monitor the CPU power consumption as the data in a cache line changes over time.
-Hence, this results in a leak of sensitive information.
+• Collide + Power: This is a power side-channel vulnerability in AMD and Intel processors that allows theft to monitor the CPU power consumption as the data in a cache line changes over time, potentially resulting in a leak of sensitive information.

-- Downfall: This allows attackers to violate the software-hardware boundary established in modern Intel CPU processors by exposing passwords, encryption keys, and private data such as banking information, personal emails, and messages through a micro-architectural state or via local access.
+• Downfall: This allows attackers to violate the software-hardware boundary established in modern Intel CPU processors by exposing information such as passwords, encryption keys, and private data, such as banking details, personal emails, and messages, through a micro-architectural state or via local access.

-This new side-channel attack type, SLAM, exploits Intel, ARM, and AMD CPUs.
-Based on Spectre Branch History Injection (BHI) attacks, the attack leverages a memory feature of CPUs and circumvents hardware protections.
-It exposes kernel-memory passwords by allowing the software to use untranslated data bits in 64-bit linear addresses to store the kernel metadata by extracting encryption keys and root passwords.
+• Spectre based on Linear Masking (SLAM): This new type of side-channel attack, named SLAM, exploits Intel, ARM, and AMD CPUs.
+Based on Spectre Branch History Injection attacks, the attack leverages a memory feature of CPUs, circumvents hardware protections, and exposes kernel-memory passwords by allowing the software to use untranslated data bits in 64-bit linear addresses to store the kernel metadata by extracting encryption keys and root passwords.

 IP Data Analytics of SCA